 Annexes explain the main requirements of the European funding.
-Details are included in guidance papers prepared by Ministry of Housing, Communities and Local Government (MHCLG) and Department for Work and Pensions (DWP).
-MHCLG and DWP guidance papers are updated from time to time.
+Details are included in guidance papers prepared by Department for Levelling up, Housing and Communities (DLUHC) and Department for Work and Pensions (DWP).
+DLUHC and DWP guidance papers are updated from time to time.
 Links to the most up-to-date versions are provided in the Annexes and we strongly recommend that you read them as well and ensure that you are familiar with the most up-to-date version.